-Help Center

-Health Plans

-News & Events

-Down for Maintenance

 VermontHealthConnect.gov is currently unavailable due to a period of extended maintenance.
 If you have immediate needs or questions, please call our Customer Support Center at 1-855-899-9600 (toll-free) from 8am-8pm Monday - Friday and 8am-1pm on Saturday.

 During our maintenance window, online payment is unavailable.
 Some Vermont Health Connect customers received an email that referenced invoices and online payments.
 We apologize for this incorrect email and any confusion and inconvenience that it caused.

 Please note that beginning this month, all Vermont Health Connect customers will receive invoices by postal mail.
 To pay your monthly premium, please mail a check or money order or call 1-855-377-7979 to pay with credit, debit or bank draft.
 November premiums are due by October 26th.
 If the payment is mailed, it should be postmarked by the 26th.

 Click here for payment details.

-Wednesday, October 29, 2014 Speaking of discouraged, Vermont's healthcare website has been down for six weeks.
-Like that's crazy can you be said to have a website if it's been down for over a month?
-I get sort of angry about this.
+Speaking of discouraged, last year Vermont's healthcare website was down for six weeks.
+Can you be said to have a website if it's been down for over a month?
+I get frustrated about this.

 But here's the interesting thing.
 The State of Vermont made a choice.
 With the number of people who needed to use the site (we've got 650,000 people in the state a small fraction of those are on state health care) and the amount of support those people needed, it was actually simpler to just keep the website down and do one-on-one phone support rather than struggle with a website that was up and down for a month.
 At scale, it actually was a solution.

 This is the small library strength.
 This is the small community strength.
 We can know all of our people.
 In NYC where you've got several million patrons, good luck with sussing them all out, but we can actually do some of that one on one work.
 If I know a hundred people in town, and they each know fifty, that's everyone in town.

-Wednesday, October 29, 2014 Back to that starfish comment: Last folksy story, promise.
+Back to that starfish comment: Last folksy story, promise.

 I work in a vocational high school and there are a lot of kids there who are often dealing with challenges that are more pressing than school.
 Poverty, bad family situations, food insecurity.
 School for these kids is just one more tough thing.
 It's a small school with a decent student/teacher ratio.
-At the beginning of the year, they list out all the kids at a teacher's meeting and every teacher makes a check box next to the kids they know or know of or are friendly with the familier or whatever.
+At the beginning of the year, they list out all the kids at a teacher's meeting and every teacher makes a check box next to the kids they know or know of or are friendly with the families or whatever.
 There are always some kids left.
 New kids, kids from far away, maybe kids with problems, shy kids, kids who miss a lot of school.
 And each teacher takes a kid.
-Not to get all up in their business, but to maybe notice if something is wrong, make sure the kid has a warm jacket, make sure every kid has a person at the school who is thinking about them. (click) At our small scale, this works.
+Not to get all up in their business, but to maybe notice if something is wrong, make sure the kid has a warm jacket, make sure every kid has a person at the school who is thinking about them.

+At our small scale, this works.
 The parable about the kid hucking starfish back into the ocean from the beach and the person saying "What are you doing?
-You can't save all the starfish!" and the kid says "Well I saved this one" huck "and this one" huck At small scales you actually can save them all.
+You can't save all the starfish!" and the kid says "Well I saved this one" \huck\ "and this one" \huck\ At small scales you actually can save them all.